Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 An optimized product feed is crucial for both automated and manual shopping campaigns.

-For Smart Shopping in particular, you really need a highly optimized Shopping feed to give Google the signals it needs to find your product relevant to a search.
+For Performance Max in particular, you really need a highly optimized Shopping feed to give Google the signals it needs to find your product relevant to a search.
+(While you can technically launch a PMax campaign without a product feed, we wouldn’t recommend it.)

 Our team focuses on titles, descriptions, and keywords.
 If a client lists a yellow T-shirt, then we need the size, color, and material of it in the product feed.

-Because of the nature of Smart Shopping campaigns, you don’t have any visibility into which search terms are triggering products to display.
+Because of the nature of Performance Max campaigns, you don’t have any visibility into which search terms are triggering products to display.
 Optimizing your data feed is the best way to ensure search terms remain relevant and accurate to the product they trigger.

-With that said, certain businesses need a lot of control over the search terms and audience that they’re targeting.
-Large name brands may decide against automation tools because they need to know how their brand terms are being used or associated.
+All that said, certain businesses need a lot of control over the search terms and audience that they’re targeting.
+Large-name brands may decide against automation tools because they need to know how their brand terms are being used or associated.
 They might also desire control over what they are targeting and which audiences, based on specific brand guidelines and user demographics.

-Smart Display is another automation type to incorporate into your overall Google Ads strategy.
+Automated bidding display (previously known as Smart Display) is another automation type to incorporate into your overall eCommerce Google Ads strategy.

-We’ve used Smart Display campaigns primarily as a branding play to increase awareness and attract users whom we might not typically target to our client’s sites.
+We’ve used automated display campaigns primarily as a branding play to increase awareness and attract users whom we might not typically target to our client’s sites.
 So far, it’s been a powerful traffic driver for our clients.

 To capitalize on this increased volume, we’ve created remarketing lists for continued re-engagement of those people who have visited a client’s website.
 This way, we nurture these top-of-funnel, less-targeted users into potential conversions by reaching them at multiple points in the buying cycle.